 So my dumbass thought that I backed my videos up on my computer (turns out that I didn't).
 I realized that some were saved internal and some on sd card.
 So I moved them.
 Any way to recover these?

 There aren’t many things that feel quite as bad as deleting your only copy of an important video.
 In this age of cloud storage and automatic backups, it can be a pretty big shock when you realize the video you just deleted could be gone forever.

 Depending on the content of the video, losing it could be devastating.
 It could be footage of a lost loved one or information required for work.
 Whatever the reason that you need to recover footage, there is some hope.
-A video that has been deleted from an android phone is not necessarily lost forever.
-Follow the instructions below to learn how to recover deleted videos from Android phone internal memory without root or computer.
-Our editor recommend D-Back for Android, it can get back your deleted videos from Android phone easily, and preview recoverable data before final recovery, Download D-Back for Android free now.
+A video that has been deleted from an android phone gallery trash is not necessarily lost forever.
+Follow the instructions below to learn how to recover accidentally deleted videos from Android phone gallery with/without computer.
+Our editor recommend D-Back for Android, it can get back your recently deleted videos from Android phone gallery trash easily, and preview recoverable data before final recovery, Download D-Back for Android free now.

 - Part 1: Where are Videos Stored on Android Phones?